-It was during her time at St Dunstan’s College that Sue became interested in the Livery.
+It was during her time at St Dunstan’s College that Sue became interested in the Livery movement and particularly in the Worshipful Company of World Traders.
 Past Master Sir Roger Cork had been Chair of Governors at one time and through this connection she was invited to the Tacitus lecture.
-Joining the Company in 2006, Sue was subsequently asked to be a member of, and then chair the Education and Charity Committee.
-She has used this role to help the Company to develop more links with State schools.
+Joining the Company in 2006, Sue was subsequently asked to be a member of, and then chair the Education and Charity Committee and to join the Court.
+She has used these roles to help the Company to develop more meaningful links with state schools.

-Sue continued to pursue her interest in things African by being, until recently, a Trustee in a charity running educational projects in Zambia.
-She is a Reader (lay minister) in the Church of England and in this capacity preaches and leads services.
+Now retired, Sue is currently Master of the World Traders Company and a lay minister in the Church of England.
 She is married to Richard, a Civil Engineer, and they have lived in Oman and Western Australia as well as Singapore.
-They now live outside Guildford and have three grown up children and five grandchildren.
+They now live outside Guildford and have three grown up children and six grandchildren.
 Sue enjoys opera, reading, having friends to dinner, country walks and the occasional game of golf.